-In general, the enzymes of the β-branch pathway seem to present a strong transcriptomic regulation to sequentially achieve their roles at the right time.
-However, these transcriptomic regulation does not reach the physiological level under winter photoperiod (Fig. 40-A), where xantophylls contents are similar to the ones observed in low irradiance stress experiments (Böhme et al., 2002; Guyon et al., 2018; Six et al., 2009).
-Suggesting that despite the strong temporal transcriptomic regulation that is also reflected in proteins abundance profile (Fig. 40-C), there are other regulatory pathways that balance xantophylls production under certains conditions like winter photoperiod.
+In general, the enzymes of the β-branch pathway seemed to present a strong transcriptomic regulation to sequentially achieve their roles at the right time.
+However, these transcriptomic regulation did not reach the physiological level under winter photoperiod (Fig. 40-A), where xantophylls content was similar to the ones observed in low irradiance stress experiments (Böhme et al., 2002; Guyon et al., 2018; Six et al., 2009) suggesting that despite the strong temporal transcriptomic regulation that was also reflected in proteins abundance profile (Fig. 40-C), there were other regulatory pathways that balance xantophylls production under certain conditions like winter photoperiod.

-Regarding pigment of the α-branch biosynthesis pathway, a lack of lutein during winter photoperiod is observed (Fig. 40-A).
-However, during summer photoperiod lutein is accumulated during the light hours, which is followed by the increment of prasinoxanthin content after sunset (Fig. 40-C).
-Lutein and prasinoxanthin contents behavior under summer photoperiod are similar to the results obtained in irradiance stress experiments in other prasinophytes.
-For example, a Mantoniella squamata study linked the accumulation of luthein to irradiance stress and its following conversion to prasinoxanthin when the stress condition is over (Böhme et al., 2002).
+Regarding pigment of the α-branch biosynthesis pathway, a lack of lutein during winter photoperiod was observed (Fig. 40-A).
+However, during summer photoperiod lutein was accumulated during the light hours, followed by the increment of prasinoxanthin content after sunset (Fig. 40-C).
+Lutein and prasinoxanthin contents behavior under summer photoperiod were similar to the obtained in irradiance stress experiments in other prasinophytes.
+In Mantoniella squamata the accumulation of lutein was linked to irradiance stress and its following conversion to prasinoxanthin when the stress condition was over (Böhme et al., 2002).